Money Transfers for International Students in the UK

 With the United Kingdom coming in second after the United States as the most popular study destination globally, paying for your tuition can be a massive expense for you and your family.

 One often overlooked aspect of studying abroad is the exchanging of your currency into the local currency.
 Due to the nature of exchange rates and the potential fees you could suffer at the hands of some banks, it's important to have an understanding of the fees you could pay, and how to avoid them.
+For a more detailed look at sending money abroad securely, check out our guide: Sending money abroad: a guide to international money transfers.
 Read on to learn more about fees in the UK and how to save on your transfer!

 Student fees and expenses in the UK